 - Entitled to deliver the SFAUSI programmes using course materials approved by C&G Institute and provided by SFA: Suicide First Aid UK

-- Tutors will have met the professional competency standard in mental health and also possess a formal teaching qualification (PTLLS, PGCE or PGCert /equivalent), or, have significant prior experience in the delivery of fee-paid face to face learning; if not already met, at the discretion of SFA: Suicide First Aid UK, Tutors may meet this standard by mandatory completion of the SFAUSI assessment during their ATT Development Programme process.
+- Tutors will have met the professional competency standard in mental health and also possess a formal teaching Accredited Unit of Learning (PTLLS, PGCE or PGCert /equivalent), or, have significant prior experience in the delivery of fee-paid face to face learning; if not already met, at the discretion of SFA: Suicide First Aid UK, Tutors may meet this standard by mandatory completion of the SFAUSI assessment during their ATT Development Programme process.

 - Proposed Tutors will need to demonstrate their own established business model for how they will disseminate the SFA: Suicide First Aid UK programmes to their business audience.
 Ideally, they will be an established training provider, either to an identified professional group within an organisation, or a freelance trainer with an established customer base.
 SFA programmes are not suitable for delivery by inexperienced educators, or those without clearly identified audiences for programme delivery post-ATTDP.

 - Tutors are expected to deliver the programmes as per the guidance and standard procedures set out within the Associate Tutor Training Manual and coaching provided by an SFA Mentor.
 The learning outcomes are presented in a best practice format.
 As competency increases with familiarity of the programmes, Tutors have more freedom to present learning in their own style, so long as it is congruent with the learning outcomes and teaching methodology set out by the ATT Manual and with guidance from an SFA Mentor.